 He has visited several countries and given seminars and lectures there – China, France, Germany, Nepal, Netherlands, Russia, South Korea, Sweden, Thailand, USA and Uzbekistan.

-Dr. Nadkarni has to his credit more than 20 books and major reports and 130 papers in academic journals and edited books in India and abroad.
+Dr Nadkarni has to his credit over 35 books and major reports and over 130 papers in academic journals and edited books in India and abroad.
 His latest books are: Decentralised Democracy in India – Gandhi’s Vision and Reality (2018, Routledge), and The Bhagavad-Gita for the Modern Reader- History, Interpretations and Philosophy (2017, Routledge).
-His earlier book - Ethics for Our Times: Essays in Gandhian Perspective (2011, OUP), is going now into a second and enlarged edition.
-His earlier book - Hinduism: A Gandhian Perspective (first edn 2006; 2nd pb edn 2008; Hindi Tr.
+His earlier book - Ethics for Our Times: Essays in Gandhian Perspective (2011, OUP), went into a second and enlarged edition (pb) in 2014.
+His book - Hinduism: A Gandhian Perspective (first edn 2006; 2nd pb edn 2008; Hindi Tr.
 2010 published by Ane Books) has been received well by reviewers.
 It has been favourably reviewed by eminent scholars like Prof T N Madan, Dr Ramdas Bhatkal and M V Kamath.
 A revised and updated version of this book was published in 2013 under the title of Handbook of Hinduism.

 He was married to Ganga Karnad in 1968, who passed away in 2003.
 Has one daughter - Saraswati (married to Chinmay Naimpally), two sons – Anirudh (married to Umeshwari) and Makarand (married to Amita), and four grand children – Hansa, Pranav, Nandan and Ved.